-The certificate provider must discuss the LPA with you, not in the presence of the prospective attorney(s) or other people, to make sure you fully understand the effects of signing it.
+The certificate provider must discuss the LPA with you.
+If possible, this should not in the presence of the prospective attorney(s) or other people, to make sure you fully understand the effects of signing it.

-If the certificate provider has concerns, for example they believe you are being pressured into making an LPA, they should not sign the LPA and raise this with the local authority safeguarding team.
-If an LPA is later challenged by someone who believes you did not have mental capacity to make it, the certificate provider may have to explain to the Court of Protection why they decided you did have capacity.
+If the certificate provider has concerns, for example, they believe you are being pressured into making an LPA, they should not sign the LPA and should raise this with the local authority safeguarding team.
+If the validity of the LPA is later challenged, the certificate provider may need to explain to the Court of Protection why they believed there was no cause for concern when the LPA was made.